xKeiros/html-start/README.md

-# A start from HTML and CSS
+# A start for HTML and CSS

 I will do some basic html stuffs here